 Although spending most of his life living in Kirkintilloch, Kenneth was actually born in St Andrews in the Kingdom of Fife.
 He started playing the E-flat Horn at secondary school and quickly joined Kirkintilloch Junior Band.
 Two years later he changed to French horn but was still invited to attend the band (this time Senior Band) by their then conductor, the late David James.

-"I remember the very first time I heard the band at full pelt (John Dickson, Jim Smith et al.) in the old wooden band room beside the canal and thinking that it was such a great sound…"
+"I remember the very first time I heard the band at full pelt (John Dickson, Jim Smith et al.) in the old wooden band room beside the canal and thinking it was such a great sound…"

 He attended the RSAMD from 1976-84 (4 years junior, 4 years senior) and was awarded the horn prize in 1983 and 1984.
 He was the first horn player to play the Gregson Horn Concerto for French Horn and Brass Band in an Academy Post Graduate recital. |